leJBP/polymorphic_generator/README.md

 # Polymorphism shellcode generator

-This little project allow the user to create a polymorphic shellcode from a given shellcode.
+This little project allow the user to create a polymorphic shellcode from a given shellcode for x86 architecture and maybe in the future for ohter architecture like ARM.

 ## Build